nielskee/draft-articles/TechnicalHiringPart2.md

 tests and assessments, but you'll just have fewer people engaged.
 You won't get to the finish line with the best candidates, you get there *with the ones that are left*.

+- You have a finite amount of time with a candidate, so make it count.
+Use the **right** screening and interviewing approaches, not just **more**.

+- This is about your organisation and the candidate in equal measure, and your process needs to reflect that.

 ## T-shapes and technical specifics